 Hyper-Targeted Paid Ads

 Targeted paid ads can either do really well for you, or you’ll spend hundreds of dollars with no result.
 I would focus on doing a few of the other suggestions really well before attempting paid ads.
 Concentrate on building your brand and exceptional content to be ready for a great first impression with ad traffic.
 Nothing hurts a bad brand, product or service faster than advertising.
 When you are ready to go down this path, LinkedIn and Facebook targeting allow you to get very specific about who to serve your content to, which is amazing for finding the exact prospects you want to attract.
-Targeting + the right content for these people will reward you in good leads.
+Targeting + the right content for these people will reward you with good leads.

 If Writing Isn’t Your Talent, Try Video

 I talk a lot about writing, but the reality is many people struggle to write 2,000+ words.
 If you can effectively bullet point or summarise what you want to write, then it’s easy for a copywriter to write the entire article for you.
 The secret is ensuring your expertise comes across in the article, which requires your involvement.
 If writing still doesn’t appeal to you, try video!
 It doesn’t need to be a theatrical production, just ensure you have decent lighting and good sound.
-Gary Vaynerchuk has built a successful career using video for Wine Library.

 Bonus Pro Tip: Dazzle with Webinars